Landing page tips you need for conversion-worthy funnels today

 Take a look at this post you're reading right now.
-You will find that I don't keep my paragraphs more than two to three lines long.
+You will find that we don't make our paragraphs more than two to three lines long.
 Why?
-Because it's easy to read a post that uses shorter blocks than big text blocks!
+Because it's easy to read a post that uses shorter blocks than big text blocks.

 Proper formatting is an essential element of landing page copy.
 Keep your paragraphs between 2-3 lines, use bullet points, and use formatting to emphasize key points (like what we did with “Key Takeaway”).

-Most copywriters charge too less and as a result, focus on churning more thoughtless words to charge more.
-However, more words make your offer inefficient, and this — reduces conversions!
+Most marketing agencies charge too little and, as a result, focus on churning more thoughtless words to earn more.
+However, more words make your offer inefficient, and this reduces conversions!

-This is why I am moving away from charging per word into charging per project.
-I hate turning my time and words into a commodity and want to value research and energy over standard words.
+This is why we charge per project.
+We hate turning our time and words into a commodity and want to value research and energy over standard words.

 Fact: It takes more time to write a compelling sales copy of 500 words over a fluffy copy of 2000 words.

-An easy and straightforward copy helps the readers to understand the topic without consuming too much of their energy.
+Easy and straightforward copy helps the readers to understand the topic without consuming too much of their energy.
 Fluff just doesn't work.

 Why?
 Just because consumers love brands that understand them.
-As human beings, we like being around people that we can relate to and the same phenomenon applies to products we want to buy.
+As human beings, we like being around people to whom we can relate, and the same phenomenon applies to products we want to buy.

-Without customer personas, we can't write copy that connects its target, and this is why a customer persona is pretty darn important!
+Without customer personas, we can't write sales copy that connects its target, and this is why a customer persona is pretty darn important.

-A customer persona is a reference tool that helps a copywriter understand their target audiences — their language, vocabulary and all the stuff you need to connect to them.
+A customer persona is a reference tool that helps a copywriter understand their target audiences — their language, vocabulary, and all the stuff you need to connect to them.
+Personas look like this:

-In my opinion, writing copy without a customer persona results in a poor sales copy that doesn't connect to its audience.
+In our opinion, writing copy without a customer persona results in bad sales copy that doesn't connect to its audience.

 Always use a customer persona BEFORE writing landing page copy.
 If you (or your client) don't have one, make a simple customer persona defining everything you know about your target audience.

-Now this section may go beyond the copy of a copywriter's job, but I believe a good copywriter should know the in and out's of a great landing page.
+Now this section may go beyond the copy of a copywriter's job, but we believe a good copywriter should know the ins and outs of a great landing page.

-After all, a good landing page is not just about the copy but also about how the design and copy works together to form a powerful funnel.
+After all, a good landing page is not just about the copy but also about how the design and copy work together to form a powerful funnel.

-If you’re a copywriter, use this section to broaden your knowledge on how landing pages work.
-Trust me, having a good understanding of the schematics of a landing page does wonders to writing compatible sales copy.
+If you’re a copywriter, use this section to broaden your knowledge of how landing pages work.
+Trust us, having a good understanding of the schematics of a landing page does wonders for writing compatible sales copy.

-The foundation of any good landing page is to convey the USP of a product or service effectively.
+The foundation of any good landing page is to convey the Unique Selling Proposition (USP) of a product or service effectively.

 “What makes my product or service unique to its competitors?”

-Take a look at my first landing page copy for mediaberry.
+Take a look at Mediaberry's old landing page copy:

-There’s a ton of digital marketing agencies in the industry so to stand out I decided to position mine as “the storytellers of the internet.”
-This tells my prospect that I offer a unique marketing service as opposed to a generic digital marketing agency firm.
+There are a ton of digital marketing agencies in the industry, so to stand out, we decided to position ourselves as “the storytellers of the internet.”
+This tells our prospects that we offer a unique marketing service as opposed to a generic digital marketing agency firm.